How To Start A Nonprofit In Nebraska

 Should My Nebraska Nonprofit Register For State Tax Accounts?

 That depends on your nonprofit’s structure and activities.
 If your nonprofit will have employees, for instance, you will likely need to register with the Nebraska Department of Revenue to pay withholding taxes.
-To get a Nebraska State Identification Number, you can register online or complete the Nebraska Tax Application (Form 20).
-Both the online registration option and the printable forms are available through the Department of Revenue’s website.
+To get a Nebraska State Identification Number, you can register online or complete the Nebraska Tax Application.
 There are filing fees only for specific programs (see section 15 of the form).

 Do I Have To Register My Nonprofit as a Charity in Nebraska?